An introduction to semistability in geometric group theory: Hierarchies and relative hyperbolicity

 \begin{defn} A \emph{hierarchy} $\mathcal{H}(G)$ of a group $G$ is a rooted tree of groups with $G$ at the root such that the descendants of a group $H \in \mathcal{H}(G)$ are the vertex groups of a nontrivial graph of groups decomposition $\mathcal{G}(H)$ of $H$.
 A group $H \in \mathcal{H}(G)$ is \emph{terminal} if $H$ has no descendants.
-A hierarchy is \emph{slender} if each of its graphs of groups $\mathcal{G}(H)$ has only slender edge groups.
+A hierarchy is \emph{slender} if each of its graphs of groups $\mathcal{G}(H)$ is a splitting over slender groups.
 A hierarchy is \emph{finite} if the underlying rooted tree is finite. \end{defn}

-An obvious corollary to the Mihalik--Tschantz Combination Theorem is the following Hierarchy Combination Theorem.
+An obvious corollary to Theorem~\ref{thm:MihalikTschantz} is the following Hierarchy Combination Theorem.

 \begin{cor} Suppose $G$ admits a finite hierarchy with all vertex groups finitely presented and all edge groups finitely generated.
 If all terminal vertex groups are semistable at infinity then so is $G$. \end{cor}